 1. Start by ensuring your business fundamentals are sound

 It has always been the case that the most successful businesses are those that are the most customer or audience driven.
-If the tough times have caused a sales reduction, this may be symptomatic of a weakness in your offer which means that the cause needs to be fully understood and addressed.
-Whatever the economic situation, robust insights must inform your targeting, products and promotions to ensure your offer truly stands out and appeals.
-Only when you have a factually based and sound strategy in place will you ever be in a position to invest and grow.
+If the tough times have caused a sales reduction, this may indicate weakness in your offer which needs to be fully understood and addressed.
+Whatever the economic situation, robust insights must inform your targeting, products, and promotions.
+Only when you have a strong offer and sound strategy in place will you ever be in a position to invest and grow.

 2. Maximise cash

 Marketers can do much to bring forward and maximise cash flows, for example by rewarding early payment.
 Do your bit to control costs too.
 Consider using more efficient communications and seeking out smarter and better value agencies.
-If a worst case rationalisation is required, view it as an opportunity to ‘right-size’, ensure that the right resources are in the right places and perhaps refresh the culture.
-This can then provide a more robust foundation for renewed growth.
+If a worst-case rationalisation is required, view it as an opportunity to ‘right-size’.
+Also, make sure that the right resources are in the right places and perhaps refresh the culture.
+This then provides a more robust foundation for renewed growth.

 3. Be more vigilant to threats and opportunities